 As countries relax their COVID-19 lockdown restrictions, businesses are starting to resume operations and employees are going back to work.
 However, how do the workers feel about this?
 Are they happy to be working again as usual or are they unhappy about how things are shaping up?

 Going back to work

 How employees feel about going back depends on whether they are working in factories or offices.
 Factory workers have been sitting idly at home for the past several weeks, not getting a source of income and struggling to make ends meet.
-As such, many of them are happy that they can now earn their usual wages and ease out their financial situation.
-In contrast, office workers who have been working from their homes might feel dissatisfied with having to return to their usual schedule of commuting to the office, working from 9 to 5, and traveling back home.
+As such, many of them are happy that they can now go back to work to earn their usual wages and ease their financial situation.
+In contrast, office workers who have been working from their homes might feel dissatisfied with having to go back to work and return to their usual schedule of commuting to the office, working from 9 to 5, and traveling back home.
 However, those who crave having people around will be happy with being surrounded by peers once more.

 Both factory and office workers share fears about the virus.
 Since the pandemic has yet to be eradicated, the possibility of contracting the virus remains high.
 “I wasn’t happy to go back as I feel it’s way too soon… But I felt like I should keep the company going.
 I don’t want to be unemployed in what I suspect will be a phenomenal global recession,” a factory worker said to the BBC.
 Almost all businesses have mandated employees to wear protection like gloves, masks, etc., and to observe social distancing rules.
 But implementing these policies is a big concern.

 Even if some workers strictly adhere to these rules, there will be those who do not observe them at all.
 For instance, a manager might feel that he does not need to wear a mask.
 Even if an underling is unhappy about this, he will be in no position to complain due to the difference in position.
 As such, the underling can only hope that he doesn’t get the virus from the manager.
 Many factories and offices will face this problem.